jxmoore/powershellScripts/ReadMe.md

    ```
    If for whatever reason it bothers you, then by all means remove it.
 It will have no impact on the script unless the commands are on one line.
 #### I see errors!
 Please put in a pull request or ping me and let me know, as i said, the state of these is all over the place.
-I have tried to correct the obvious issues as i have moved them over but im bound to miss something.
+I have tried to correct the obvious issues as i have moved them over but Im bound to miss something at some point.

 ### Repo Structure
 The files are broken apart by their _use case and target_ to some regard.
 That is to say everything revolving around `Azure` will live within the `Azure` folder, everything that deals with AD will wind up in the `ActiveDirectory` folder and so on.